rxlabz/rxlabz.github.io/drafts/algrafx_EN.md

 ____

-## Etape 12 : Pointes
+## Etape 12 : Arrowheads

 <video src="https://github.com/rxlabz/rxlabz.github.io/blob/master/img/algrafx/clips/algrafx_step12.mp4?raw=true" controls ></video>

-Il est temps de dessiner la pointe de nos fléches.
-Le moyen de le plus simple sera de transformer le premier segment non pas en parallèlogramme, mais en triangle.
+It's time to draw the tip of our arrows.
+The simplest way will be to transform the last segment not into a parallelogram, but into a triangle.

 ![step0b]({{"/img/algrafx/schm_canvas5.png" | prepend:site.baseurl }})